GLACIAL: Granger and Learning-based Causality Analysis for Longitudinal Imaging Studies: Discussion

 \section{Discussion}

-In a longitudinal study, multiple individuals are followed and sparsely observed for a limited number of times.
-Longitudinal studies commonly track many variables, which are likely governed by nonlinear dynamics that might have individual-specific idiosyncrasies.
-Longitudinal studies are particularly common in population health applications.
+Longitudinal studies, in which multiple subjects are sparsely observed for a limited number of times, are particularly common in population health applications.
+Longitudinal studies often track many variables, which are likely governed by nonlinear dynamics that might have subject-specific idiosyncrasies.
 Yet, longitudinal studies are not amenable to the popular Granger causality (GC) analysis, since GC was developed to analyze a single multivariate densely sampled timeseries.
 Furthermore, real-world longitudinal data often suffer from widespread missingness.
-We developed \MNAME~which combines the GC framework with a machine learning based prediction model to address this need. \MNAME~treats individuals as independent samples and uses average prediction accuracy on hold-out individuals to test for causal relationships.
+We developed \MNAME~which combines the GC framework with a machine learning based prediction model to address the need for a method to find causal relations of numerous variables in longitudinal multi-modal medical imaging studies. \MNAME~treats subjects as independent samples and uses average prediction accuracy on hold-out subjects to test for causal relations.

 \MNAME~exploits a single multi-task neural network trained with input feature dropout to efficiently probe links. \MNAME~places no restriction on the design of the neural network predictor.
 This flexibility allows future extensions of our work.
-For example, Transformers~\cite{vaswani2017attention} or Neural ODEs~\cite{chen2018neural} can be used instead of the RNN architecture.
+For example, Transformers~\citep{vaswani2017attention} or Neural ODEs~\citep{chen2018neural} can be used instead of RNN.

-\paragraph{Limitations and Future Work} Although we have shown that \MNAME~works in a range of settings, such as variable lag-times, measurement noise levels, and degree of missingness, there are still some areas that need more investigation.
-In this work, we focused on real-valued variables since they are the most common.
-However, extending \MNAME~to discrete variables by adopting techniques in~\cite{peters2010identifying,cai2018causal,huang2018generalized} would make it applicable to an even wider range of tasks.
-Besides, \MNAME~assumes that causal relationships form a DAG without feedback and instantaneous effects.
-We leave these problems for future work.